15+ YearsCairns tour experts

 Josephine Falls

-Slide down a natural rock waterslide into a crystal-clear pool.
+Slide down a natural rock waterslide into a crystal-clear pool at the base of Queensland's second highest peak.
 Pure exhilaration inside World Heritage rainforest.

 Volcanic crater lake